Sixth Form

 Our Sixth Form provides a warm, friendly and academically challenging atmosphere.
 Every student is treated as an individual, supported and encouraged to develop and thrive during their time with us.
 Our Sixth form is large enough to have a stimulating atmosphere, but small enough so that all students get to know each other and their teachers very well.
 This personal touch is key to our students’ success in achieving their academic and personal goals.
 We can ensure that students get personalised support, attend lessons which are tailored to their needs and receive detailed, regular feedback from their teachers.

 We have high expectations of all students and nurture independent, responsible self starters who are full of initiative.
 We offer expert teaching and constant support to raise achievement.
 Teachers set challenging individual targets that build on prior attainment and personal goals.
 Progress is monitored and reviewed regularly by our dedicated sixth form team.
+Although most of our Sixth Form students progress from our Year 11 cohort into Year 12 and Year 13, we also welcome external applicants, who we expect to make up to approximately 30% of our overall Sixth Form cohort.

 Sixth Form academic life